 Upon receipt of a Final PPR, the FER Program will review it for completeness and compliance with Program requirements.
-If the Final PPR is found in compliance with the Grant Agreement's terms and conditions and the requirements set forth in these Guidelines, the Program will recommend the corresponding final payment subject to a Final System Validation Monitoring site visit via a Final Progress Payment Request Preapproval Notice.
+If the Final PPR is found in compliance with the Grant Agreement's terms and conditions and the requirements set forth in these Guidelines, the Program will recommend the corresponding payment via a Final PPR Approval Notice.

-The Program will notify the Applicant of any issues identified in the Final PPR for correction and resubmission to PRDOH via a Final Progress Payment Request Returned Notice.
+The Program will notify the Applicant or the selected REIC of any issues identified in the Final PPR for correction and resubmission to PRDOH via a Final PPR Returned Notice.
 The Applicant and their chosen REIC will have a forty-five (45) calendar day period to correct deficiencies identified in the Final PPR and resubmit a new version to PRDOH.

-15.3 Final System Validation Monitoring
+15.3 Final System Validation Monitoring and Payment

-When the Program determines that the Final PPR complies with the FER Program requirements, it will contact the Applicant to coordinate a Final System Validation Monitoring site visit.
-Both the Applicant and the REIC must participate in the Program's monitoring site visit.
+After the Program approves payment of the Final PPR, it will contact the Applicant to coordinate a Final System Validation Monitoring site visit.
+The Applicant must participate in the monitoring site visit and the REIC must be available to communicate with the Program Representative via video call, if needed.